 Domestic bank transfers and e-wallet withdrawals offer free of charge same-day processing.
 International withdrawals can take up to 3-5 business days and cost $25 AUD.
 IC Minimum deposit requirement is $200.

 Fees may be levied by your payment issuer.
 Fees will occur in the following instances:

 The withdrawal process time is 3-7 days depending on the payment method.
 This is noticeably slower than IC Markets.

 You will need to determine what your preferred method for trading is and investigate if the broker offers this method for funding.
-If you require fast deposit and withdrawal you may prefer IC Markets.
+If you require fast deposit and withdrawal, you may prefer IC Markets.
 Plus500 however do offer a wider range of payment merchants.
 If you want to learn more about the advantages of Plus500, you can check our comparison with other forex brokers including IG Markets.